El Paso, TX

 Bratwurst is one of the specialties of the restaurant, and it is obvious that Peter takes care in finding a good source and in cooking it the right way.
 The one here is grilled, resulting in an excellent flavor of an already good sausage.
-Sauerkraut is served on top (unless you want onions), and all around it is excellent (but due to the nature of how it is prepared I would think it should be eaten in the restaurant like I did rather than trying to get an order to go).
+Sauerkraut is served on top (onions are also available), and all around it is excellent.

-A very good Potato Salad was served with mine as part of the daily special deal.
+A very good Potato Salad is served as part of the daily special deal on Wednesday, or you can order it separately any time (including Monday when the bratwurst sandwich is half price).
 The potato salad is served cold.
-I have been told that it is prepared in house daily (this is evident by how fresh it is, but I just want to get my facts correct).
+I have been told that it is prepared in house daily, and this is evident by its freshness.

 Jagerschnitzel is one of the variations of schnitzel served here, and the mushroom gravy covering the meat lived up to my expectations (as did the meat).

 Marina’s does not serve jagerschnitzel, but it is a popular item at The German Pub.
 Personally I think the one at Peter’s is better because of the flavor of the sauce, but both Peter’s and The German Pub have an excellent jagerschnitzel.

 One feature at Peter’s is that they have German style Pretzels made with rye, covered with rock salt, and served with butter.
 Like all of the bread it is fresh and baked in house.

 After trying the Cranberry and Walnut Bread I have made it a point to buy more every time I go back.
 This is one of my favorite things to eat at home for snacks or as part of breakfast–the sweetness is just right but it is not to the point that you will get a sugar high from it.